Ivan Geshev

-Biography
+After a failed assassination attempt on 1 May 2023, which triggered a political scandal and open confrontation between Geshev, his deputy Borislav Sarafov and political figures including Boyko Borisov, Geshev was voted out of office by the Supreme Judicial Council, effective 15 June 2023.

+Early life

-Ivan Geshev graduated from the Academy of the Ministry of Interior, in Sofia.
+Geshev graduated from the Academy of the Ministry of Interior, in Sofia.
 He worked as an investigator before becoming a regular prosecutor in 2006.

+From September 1994 to February 1995, he was operative functionary at Fifth District Police Department - Metropolitan Interior Directorate – Ministry of Interior.
+In the period from February 1995 to April 2006, he successively held the position of Assistant investigator and Investigator at Sofia Metropolitan Investigation Service.

-He took office as Prosecutor General on 18 December 2019 after his election on 14 November 2019.
-Prior to taking office, Ivan Geshev served as Deputy Prosecutor General at the Supreme Cassation Prosecutor's Office (July 16, 2018 – December 18, 2019) and Head of the Specialized Prosecutor's Office (July 19, 2016 – July 16, 2018).
-Between May 11, 2012 and July 19, 2016 he was Prosecutor at Sofia City Prosecutor's Office.
-Before that, in the period from April 17, 2006 to May 11, 2012 Ivan Geshev worked as a Prosecutor at Sofia Regional Prosecutor's Office having higher rank of „Prosecutor at the Prosecutor`s Office of Appeal” and was promoted to the rank of “Prosecutor at the Supreme Cassation Prosecutor`s Office and Supreme Administrative Prosecutor`s Office”.
-In the period from February 1995 to April 2006 he successively held the position of Assistant investigator and Investigator at Sofia Metropolitan Investigation Service.
-From September 1994 to February 1995 he was operative functionary at Fifth District Police Department - Metropolitan Interior Directorate – Ministry of Interior.
+From 17 April 2006 to 11 May 2012 Geshev worked as a Prosecutor at Sofia Regional Prosecutor's Office having reached the higher rank of "Prosecutor at the Prosecutor's Office of Appeal" and was promoted to the rank of "Prosecutor at the Supreme Cassation Prosecutor's Office and Supreme Administrative Prosecutor's Office".

+Between 11 May 2012, and 19 July 2016, he was Prosecutor at Sofia City Prosecutor's Office.

-Ivan Geshev was given a certificate for restricting the distribution and use of drugs, prostitution, child pornography, corruption, terrorism and expressed support for causes to the benefit of society, for the formation of humane models of behavior in the younger generation; Certificate and plaque "Giovanni Falcone" from the competition "A cowards die many times, a brave man dies only once", issued by the Embassy of the Republic of Italy and the Municipality of Blagoevgrad; Europol Certificate for a successful operation, conducted on 4.10.2016 in Plovdiv for dismantling an illegal printing house for the production of Euro banknotes.
+Geshev was given a certificate for restricting the distribution and use of drugs, prostitution, child pornography, corruption, terrorism and expressed support for causes to the benefit of society, for the formation of humane models of behavior in the younger generation.
+He received a certificate and plaque "Giovanni Falcone" from the competition "A cowards die many times, a brave man dies only once", issued by the Embassy of the Republic of Italy and the Municipality of Blagoevgrad.
+He also received a Europol Certificate for a successful operation conducted on 4th October 2016 in Plovdiv for dismantling an illegal printing house for the production of Euro banknotes.

+From 19 July 2016 to 16 July 2018, Geshev was Head of the Specialized Prosecutor's Office.

+From 16 July 2018 until 18 December 2019, Geshev served as Deputy Prosecutor General at the Supreme Cassation Prosecutor's Office.